opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 If a single record turns out to be larger than the set bulk size, it will be sent as a bulk request of a single document.

 - `ism_policy_file` (optional): A String of absolute file path for an ISM (Index State Management) policy JSON file.
 This policy file is effective only when there is no built-in policy file for the index type.
 For example, `custom` index type is currently the only one without a built-in policy file, thus it would use the policy file here if it's provided through this parameter.
 OpenSearch documentation has more about [ISM policies.](https://opensearch.org/docs/latest/im-plugin/ism/policies/)

+### Management Disabled Index Type

+Normally Data Prepper manages the indices it needs within OpenSearch.
+When `index_type` is set to `management_disabled`, Data Prepper will not perform any index management on your behalf.
+You must provide your own mechanism for creating the indices with the correct mappings applied.
+Data Prepper will not use ISM, create templates, or even validate that the index exists.
+This setting can be useful when you want to minimize the OpenSearch permissions which you grant to Data Prepper.
+But, you should only use it if you are proficient with OpenSearch index management.

+With management disabled, Data Prepper can run with only being granted the `["indices:data/write/index", "indices:data/write/bulk*", "indices:admin/mapping/put"]` permissions on the desired indices.
+It is strongly recommend to retain the `"indices:admin/mapping/put"` permission.
+If Data Prepper lacks this permission, then it cannot write any documents that rely on dynamic mapping.
+You would need to take great care to ensure that every possible field is explicitly mapped by your index template.

 ## Metrics